rajach-1854-11/North-Star/README.md

 - **Continuous Skill Intelligence (IntelliStaff):** Passively analyzes PRs submitted, reviews required, comments received, rereviews(churn rate) and jira ticket closed to build a dynamic, real-time "Talent Graph" of the organization's capabilities.

 ### How It Works
-The platform is built on a secure, multi-tenant RAG architecture.
+I built the platform on a secure, multi-tenant RAG architecture.
 A planning agent deconstructs requests, and an execution agent retrieves context from project-specific knowledge bases to inform its analysis and actions, such as creating Jira epics or Confluence pages.

 ## Table of Contents